 - Rich in vegetables, fruits and low-fat dairy products

-- High content of poultry, fish, nuts, grains
+- High content of poultry, fish, nuts, and grains

 - Low content of sugars (sweets), red meats, and sodium